danamlewis/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 )
 </p>

-<button onclick="copyToClipboard('#p2')">Click here to copy the above text block</button>

-### Prep Steps
-PC users: [follow these instructions to get PUTTY and plug in your rig](windows-putty-prep.md).
-Then, follow the rest of the instructions below.

-Mac users: [follow these instructions to open Terminal and plug in your rig](mac-prep.md).
-Then, follow the rest of the instructions below.

-### Log in to your rig

-If you're not already, make sure you're logged into your rig via root.
-You should see root@jubilinux on the command prompt.

-### Copy and paste to run the wifi and oref0-setup scripts

-Go to [this webpage](https://raw.githubusercontent.com/openaps/docs/dev/scripts/openaps-bootstrap.sh) in a separate tab/window.

-Copy all of those lines; go back to Terminal/PuTTY and paste into the command line.
+<button onclick="copyToClipboard('#p2')">Click here to copy the above text block</button>, then go back to Terminal/PuTTY and paste into the command line.
 Then, hit enter.

+The screenshot below is an example of what the pasted text will look like (highlighted in blue for clarity).
+(If you have trouble copying from the box, [click here](https://raw.githubusercontent.com/openaps/oref0/dev/bin/openaps-bootstrap.sh) and ctrl-a or command-a to copy the text from there.)

 The script will do some initial installing, check the wifi, and ask you to hit enter to proceed.